 There will be seven 50-minute timed exams-they are all listed on the tentative schedule.
 The lowest of your seven exam scores will be dropped.
-The comprehensive final exam will be given on Friday, December 20 at 8 AM (Section A, 10:00) or Wednesday, December 18 at Noon (Section B, 11:00).
+There will be a comprehensive final exam, but a time has not been set by the Registrar.
 The final exam cannot be given at any other time and also be aware that I may allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.